 Massage Therapy: Must-Know Career Facts

 Massage therapy is an exciting profession that offers many job opportunities and interesting challenges.
-Before you dive into the coursework required, consider a few key points about this career.
+However, before you dive into the coursework required, consider a few key points about this career.

 Be Your Own Boss